pacs-course/pacs-examples/Examples/src/adtTree/README.md

        /  \
       p4    p3
 ```

-Clearly we normally operate with floating point numbers, and each point has more than one coordinate.
+We normally operate with floating point numbers, and each point has more than one coordinate.
 The fact that we use floating points and not binary numbers is solved easily
 if we the max and min coordinates of all points that are going to be inserted.
 This is indeed another requirement for our ADT implementation.
 Then, after a re-scaling